• 0

 2: Building Raised beds on tarmac or flags

 If your raised bed is placed on a non-porous surface such as tarmac or flags, it may be useful to break into one of the flags to allow for drainage.
-This will allow drainage and stop water from pooling at the bottom or causing 'wet bed'.
+This will prevent water from pooling at the bottom or causing a 'wet bed'.

-If you're sitting the raised beds on ungrouted flags, the need for drainage is probably unnecessary.
-However, if its surface is non-porous or slow to drain, you'll need to break up it to allow water to drain from the raised bed.
+If you're sitting the raised beds on ungrouted flags, drainage is probably unnecessary.
+However, if the flag's surface is non-porous or slow to drain, you must break it up to allow water to drain from the raised bed.

 See below for how to break up flags to allow for drainage.
 Use a lump hammer and goggles to smash the flag.